Skip to main content

 Can I finance logging equipment in Saskatchewan with bad credit?

-Which Saskatchewan forestry companies do lenders recognize when evaluating a cutting contract?
+Which Saskatchewan forestry companies and FMAs do lenders recognize on a cutting contract?

-How does Saskatchewan's winter logging season affect financing?
+How do Saskatchewan's winter season and wildfire years affect financing?

-What kind of down payment should I expect in Saskatchewan with challenged credit?
+What down payment should I expect in Saskatchewan with challenged credit?

-Saskatchewan logging contractors with challenged credit commonly see down payment requirements in the range of a quarter to a third of the purchase price on specialized forestry iron (feller bunchers, forwarders, processors).
+Saskatchewan logging contractors with challenged credit commonly see down payment requirements of roughly a quarter to a third of the purchase price on specialized forestry iron — feller bunchers, forwarders, processors.
 Skidders and log trucks often sit at the lower end of that range because the resale market is broader.
-A signed cutting contract with a recognized Saskatchewan licensee or Indigenous-owned operator, strong revenue documentation, or a larger down payment can all reduce the requirement.
+A signed cutting contract with an FMA shareholder or Indigenous-owned operator, strong revenue documentation through a winter cycle, or a larger down payment can all reduce the requirement.